chrischia06/chrischia06.github.io/_posts/2019-11-08-IntroductionToGitAndWebPages.md

 ---
 layout: post
 title: Introduction to Git, Github and Webpages
+subtitle: Basic Git and setting up a static site.
 ---

 This tutorial assumes no knowledge of coding whatsoever.
 It is  split into 3 sections: